turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 ```

 Move out to the `src` directory and create a new file called `App.jsx` and paste the following code :

-{% hint style="info" %}
-Note: Write down the contract address obtained in `Implementing the smart contract` section in the variable named `contractAddress` on line 9
-{% endhint %}

 ```javascript
 import React from "react";